zackstout/beatles-songwriting/README.md

 ### The Aeolian/Ionian connection

 - (p.
+146) The equality of the Ionian and Aeolian "modes".
-146) Here there and everywhere, and Yesterday.
+- Here there and everywhere, and Yesterday, and the ii-V-vi sequence.
+(Recall Chapter 3 - where exactly?)
-- The D7 (the V of G major) is the bVII of Em (the relative Aeolian to which we shift).
+- Key point: The D7 (the V of G major) is the bVII of Em (the relative Aeolian to which we shift).

 ### The Aeolian cadence 'unmasked': the flattened leading note

-- So instead of describing the movement as V7-vi, we can describe it as bVII7-i.
+- (p.
+147) So instead of describing the movement as V7-vi, we can describe it as bVII7-i.
+Neat.
+- A nice voice-leading table to show this.
 - _Not a second time_

 ### The Aeolian cadence in typical context

+- A minor key song that uses the bVII-i move is...
 - _A Taste of honey_

 ### 'Tonal ambiguity' - an introduction

 - (p.
 149) Means "key dichotomy" or juxtaposition -- prime example being the relative/parallel minor key.
+- Throws out many examples, from across all albums, of this juxtaposition.
+- Much of rest of book is about this: tonal ambiguity.
 - But there is always room for subjective interpretation, with tonality.
+- (p.
+150) Lol Lennon dismissed Mann as a 'twit'.
-- _Do you want to know a secret_
+- _Do you want to know a secret_, 0:38

 ### Aeolian deception revisited - 'When I get home'